18 Best Places to Visit in California During Winter

 11. Bishop

 The town is primarily known for its stellar bouldering, where climbers can enjoy climbing rocks with a backdrop of the majestic snow-capped eastern Sierras.
-Climbing enthusiasts flock here year-round, but the cool yet comfortable temps in the winter make it an ideal winter climbing area in California.
+Climbing enthusiasts from all over the world flock here year-round, but the comfortable temperatures in the cooler months make it one of the best places for winter climbing in California.
 At higher elevations, like the Buttermilks area, you might encounter some snow, but otherwise, you’ll be able to find something to climb in the warmer and sunnier areas.

 Woman bouldering in Bishop, California in winter